-The Center is recognized as a leader in linking “science to policy,” engaging both our research and decision-making communities to advance understanding and management of ocean ecosystems and forge stronger ties between knowledge and action.
-Our aptitude comes from the strong grounding of our collaborating institutions in natural, physical and social sciences, engineering and law and policy.
+The Center is recognized as a leader in linking “science to policy,” engaging both research and decision-making communities to advance understanding and management of ocean ecosystems and forge stronger ties between knowledge and action.
+Our aptitude comes from the strong grounding of our collaborators in natural, physical and social sciences, engineering and law and policy.

-The Center for Ocean Solutions is an equal opportunity employer.
+The Center supports an interdisciplinary team of ocean leaders in science, policy, communication and education.
+We are an equal opportunity employer.
 We actively accept our responsibility to make employment decisions without regard to political affiliation, race, religious creed, color, age, sex, gender identity, genetic information, sexual orientation, national origin, ancestry, religion, marital status, medical condition, political or religious opinions, physical or mental disability, military service, pregnancy, childbirth and related medical conditions, or any other non-job related factor.

 No postitions available at this time

 Our team of staff, fellows, interns and affiliated researchers bring innovation and solid research to solving the immediate, intermediate and long-range challenges to the health of the ocean.Their expertise spans the marine and social sciences as well as law and policy, representing the Center’s interdisciplinary approach to problem solving.

 For media inquiries, please reach out to Nicole Kravec at email@example.com.